JMcInerneyLab/groot/readme.md

 ### Loading the sample ###

-The `sample` command can be used to load the sample files automatically, but for the sake of providing a tutorial, we will be importing the data manually.
+The `file.sample` command can be used to load the sample files automatically, but for the sake of providing a tutorial, we will be importing the data manually.
 For reference, the ways of getting Groot to do stuff with the minimal possible effort are listed in the table below.

 | Mode of operation | What it does            | How to get there         |